aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 ## Segmentation

-We can consider an operating system as an abstraction over hardware to make our lives easier.
-To make our lives easier, provide security and improve performance, operating systems virturalize the physical memory.
+We can consider an operating system as an abstraction over hardware.
+To make our lives easier, provide security, and improve performance, operating systems virtualize the physical memory.
 Memory addresses that we use are logical addresses that are translated into physical addresses with the help of the hardware.
 The hardware also provides us some security features.

 *DIY: To understand the segmentation, I really suggest you to go read `Segmentation` part of the [OSTEP book](https://pages.cs.wisc.edu/~remzi/OSTEP/).
 I will just show you the basic segmentation setup in IA-32 architecture by skimming through the [Intel's developer manual](https://software.intel.com/content/www/us/en/develop/articles/intel-sdm.html) Volume 3, Chapter 3.*

 **All of the references are from Intel's developer manual, Volume 3, Chapter 3.
 Also, we won't do paging on this post.
 This is too much already.**

 It says in 3.1
 > *A logical address consists of a segment selector and an offset.
 The segment selector is a unique identifier for a segment.
-Among other things it provides an offset into a descriptor table (such as the global descriptor table, GDT) to a data structure called a segment descriptor.
+Among other things, it provides an offset into a descriptor table (such as the global descriptor table, GDT) to a data structure called a segment descriptor.
 Each segment has a segment descriptor, which specifies the size of the segment, the access rights and privilege level for the segment, the segment type, and the location of the first byte of the segment in the linear address space (called the base address of the segment).
 The offset part of the logical address is added to the base address for the segment to locate a byte within the segment.
 The base address plus the offset thus forms a linear address in the processor’s linear address space.*

 And in 3.2.1
 > *To implement a basic flat memory model with the IA-32 architecture, at least two segment descriptors must be created, one for referencing a code segment and one for referencing a data segment (see Figure 3-2).
 Both of these segments, however, are mapped to the entire linear address space: that is, both segment descriptors have the same base address value of 0 and the same segment limit of 4 GBytes.
 By setting the segment limit to 4 GBytes, the segmentation mechanism is kept from generating exceptions for out of limit memory references, even if no physical memory resides at a particular address.*